d-faure/PortableInstallationHelper/README.md

 ## Overview

-This plugin alters the editor PATH environment variable during program startup, enabing the use of external binaries usually not reachable through the regular PATH definition.
+This plugin alters the editor PATH environment variable during program startup, enabling the use of external binaries usually not reachable through the regular PATH definition.

 ## Installation